 There are few things that bring the same joy as a homemade s’more perfectly cooked over the fire.
-I love inviting friends over for s’mores in the backyard.
-I can hardly see a fire without instantly getting a craving for giant marshmallows.
+I love inviting friends over for s’mores in the backyard, or even better fire roasted kebobs!

 Pavers: This is probably the most popular type of firepit.
 Using the same pavers you’d use in your landscaping, create a simple circle and you’re done.